Zilliqa/zilliqa-developer/Mining.md

       tail -f zilliqa-00001-log.txt
       ```

-9. To check your locally generated public and private key pairs, you can enter the followin in your command prompt:
+9. To check your locally generated public and private key pairs, you can enter the following in your command prompt:

       ```shell
       less mykey.txt